 Defining the #flipthefunnel sales (and marketing) approach

-ABM is mainly practiced in the context of complex sales aimed at large accounts whose decision processes (read our definition on B2B buyer behaviour) are lengthy and involving many decision makers.
+ABM is mainly practised in the context of complex sales aimed at large accounts whose decision processes (read our definition of B2B buyer behaviour) are lengthy and involve many decision-makers.

 Implementing an ABM strategy also imposes sales and marketing alignment.
 Sales and marketing must therefore focus on a list of target customers, also known as ICP (Ideal Customer Profiles)

 Marketing needs to work with sales teams to create adequate content.